 Wild & Scenic Rivers

-By the 1960s, when O.A.R.S.
-Founder and President George Wendt was just getting started in commercial whitewater rafting, it was becoming clear that our national policies and attitudes towards rivers were creating a crisis.
-Rivers were being polluted, dammed, dredged, diked, diverted and degraded at an alarming rate.
-However, in 1968, to lend balance to our history of physically altering our waterways, Congress created the National Wild & Scenic Rivers System, pronouncing:
+By the 1960s, when late OARS Founder and President George Wendt was just getting started in commercial whitewater rafting, it was becoming clear that our national policies and attitudes towards rivers were creating a crisis.
+Rivers were being polluted, dammed, dredged, diked, diverted, and degraded at an alarming rate.
+However, in 1968, to lend balance to our history of physically altering our waterways, Congress created the National Wild & Scenic Rivers System.
+Today, OARS is honored to hold whitewater rafting permits on some of the West’s beloved Wild & Scenic Rivers.

 Middle Fork of the Salmon River, ID